Bnerj/Bnerj/README.md

 ## Hello there!
 I'm Bee 🐝
-🧠 I’m a third year junior at the University of Massachusetts, Boston, studying Information Technology.
-I’m fairly new to the IT world, but I’m loving every bit of the learning journey so far.
+I’m a third year junior at the **University of Massachusetts, Boston** studying **Information Technology.** 💻 I’m fairly new to the IT world, but I’m loving every bit of the learning journey so far.

+## 🧠 About Me
-🎮 When I’m not coding or exploring tech, you can usually find me gaming, binging true crime shows, or diving into any creative hobby I can get my hands on.
+When I’m not coding or exploring tech, you can usually find me
+- 🎮 gaming,
+- 📺 Watching true crime shows
+- 🎨 Exploring creative outlet

 ## 💡 Fun Facts About Me:
 - I absolutely despise bananas 🍌❌